Some links on this page are affiliate links. See full disclosure in the page footer.

 At its core, growth hacking is about staying curious, moving fast, and always looking for smarter ways to grow, even when resources are tight.

 This mindset is especially valuable for startups and lean teams that don’t have the luxury of big budgets.
-Instead of relying on high-cost campaigns, growth hackers find creative workarounds, tap into untapped channels, and make strategic bets with maximum upside and minimal spend.
+Instead of relying on high-cost campaigns, growth hackers find creative workarounds, tap into overlooked channels, and make strategic bets with maximum upside and minimal spend.

 9 Growth Hacking Strategies